helenaholley/OCBE-Textbook/book/OCBE_I/Chapter 5 - Structure determination, part II - Nuclear magnetic resonance spectroscopy.md

 allows chemists to piece together, atom by atom and bond by bond, the structure of an organic molecule.

-## Section 5.1: The source of the NMR signal
+##  5.1: The source of the NMR signal

 ### 5.1A: The magnetic moment